MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you disable this policy setting, applications can use the MK protocol API.
 Resources hosted on the MK protocol will work for the File Explorer and Internet Explorer processes.

-- If you do not configure this policy setting, the MK Protocol is prevented for File Explorer and Internet Explorer, and resources hosted on the MK protocol will fail.
+- If you don't configure this policy setting, the MK Protocol is prevented for File Explorer and Internet Explorer, and resources hosted on the MK protocol will fail.
 <!-- MKProtocolSecurityRestrictionInternetExplorerProcesses-Description-End -->

 <!-- MKProtocolSecurityRestrictionInternetExplorerProcesses-Editable-Begin -->